 The City should fully investigate and publicly assess detailed alternatives to provide access to the west side of the Gateway Area.
-These will include a K Street / L Street one-way couplet, and detailed alternatives that would retain and improve the L Street corridor as a Class 1 bikeway, pedestrian way, and linear park, and retain K Street as a 2-way Arterial, with safety and traffic flow improved by possible means including new city-operated vehicle and pedestrian signals, left turn lanes, on-street parking adjustments, and vehicle access to a) ~~Deprioritize LOS shall not be as a management consideration for city streets.
-Decades of research and experience show that projects which attempt to relieve congestion and improve LOS simply attract more traffic and are ultimately unsuccessful.
-Furthermore, congestion is often desirable from a safety standpoint, as it results in slower traffic speeds.
-To that end, use LOS to reduce speeds and encourage mode shift.
-Appendix A of this Element describes existing and projected traffic volumes and LOS for key City intersections.
-Although several unsignalized locations are projected to operate at LOS C or better, locations which experience higher volumes such as US 101/Sunset Avenue interchange, Alliance Road at Foster Avenue, Alliance Road at "M" Street/15th Street, and locations on 14th Street at "G" and "H" Street couplets are projected to operate at LOS D, E or F. Improvements anticipated by this plan (see Figure T-k) are expected to improve the LOS to acceptable levels for all intersections while balancing the priorities of active transportation goals.
-See appendix A for the complete analysis.~~

-~~new development west of K and L Streets mainly via East-West streets; or other options including completing portions of M or N Street.~~
+These will include a K-Street / L-Street one-way couplet, and detailed alternatives that would retain and improve the L-Street corridor as a Class 1 bikeway, pedestrian way, and linear park, and retain K-Street as a 2-way Arterial, with safety and traffic flow improved by possible means including new city-operated vehicle and pedestrian signals, left turn lanes, on-street parking adjustments, and vehicle access to new development west of K and L Streets mainly via East-West streets; or other options including completing portions of M or N Street.

-26) I propose we stop using Level of Service as a management consideration for city streets.
+4) I propose we stop using Level of Service as a management consideration for city streets.
 And prioritize traffic calming and safety on all city streets regardless of classification.
 We can accomplish this through the following policy change: